BlockchainCommons/bc-envelope-cli-rust/docs/XID-Basics.md

 │   method      Work a XID document's resolution methods │   delegate    Work with a XID document's delegates
 │   service     Work with a XID document's services
-│   attachment  Work with a XID document's attachments │   help        Print this message or the help of the given subcommand(s) │
+│   resolution  Work with a XID document's resolution methods (dereferenceVia) │   attachment  Work with a XID document's attachments │   edge        Work with a XID document's edges
+│   help        Print this message or the help of the given subcommand(s) │
 │ Options: